Loss function: Constructing loss and objective functions

 and the European subsidies for equalizing unemployment rates among 271 German regions.

 Expected loss

-In some contexts, the value of the loss function itself is a random quantity because it depends on the outcome of a random variable X.
+In some contexts, the value of the loss function itself is a random quantity because it depends on the outcome of a random variable $X$.

 Statistics

 Both frequentist and Bayesian statistical theory involve making a decision based on the expected value of the loss function; however, this quantity is defined differently under the two paradigms.

 Frequentist expected loss

 We first define the expected loss in the frequentist context.
-It is obtained by taking the expected value with respect to the probability distribution, P_{θ}, of the observed data, X. This is also referred to as the risk function of the decision rule δ and the parameter θ.
-Here the decision rule depends on the outcome of X. The risk function is given by:
+It is obtained by taking the expected value with respect to the probability distribution, $P_\theta$, of the observed data, $X$.
+This is also referred to as the risk function of the decision rule $\delta$ and the parameter $\theta$.
+Here the decision rule depends on the outcome of $X$.
+The risk function is given by: